wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 1. All parent relationships described in this document to be displayed as series links.
    - This includes 773 relationships with identifiers, which will eventually link between Works.
-   - The subpart ($g or $v) is ignored
+   - The partName ($g or $v) is ignored
 2. Improve handling of identified Work->Work links for hierarchical display.
 3. Improve handling of asymmetric partOf links to link directly by id.
-4. Display the subPart if desired.
+4. Display the partName if desired.

 This approach allows us to first deliver an improvement to the linking of as many records as possible, and then iterates over _how_ that linking